The Father finishes what He starts ∙

 9 For just as the heavens are higher than the earth, so my ways are higher than your ways and my thoughts higher than your thoughts.

 Father help me to understand Your ways and think Your thoughts after You.

 In 1400 BC, the nation of Israel entered into a covenant with the Father.
 The covenant included both blessings and curses (Leviticus 26 and Deuteronomy 28).
 The blessings would be actualized if the people obeyed the law of Moses.
 If they chose to disobey, the curses would fall upon them.

 It was up to the people to choose which path to take.
 For the 800 years between 1400 BC and 600 BC, the people chose to disobey, and the results were catastrophic.

-Repeatedly, Old Testament prophets were sent to warn the Jewish nation that judgment would come.
-But they chose not to hear and heed the warnings.
-Rather they went their own way.
-As a result in 722 BC, the Assyrians conquered the ten northern tribes (the Kingdom of Israel) and took them off to captivity.
-Between 605 BC and 586 BC, the two southern tribes (the kingdom of Judah) were conquered, Jerusalem and the Temple were destroyed, and the people were carried off to captivity in Babylon.
+Old Testament prophets were repeatedly sent to warn the Jewish nation that judgment would come.
+But they chose not to hear and heed their warnings.
+Instead, they went their own way.
+As a result, in 722 BC, the Assyrians conquered the ten northern tribes (the Kingdom of Israel) and took them off into captivity.
+Between 605 BC and 586 BC, the two southern tribes (the Kingdom of Judah) were conquered, Jerusalem and the Temple were destroyed, and the people were carried off to captivity in Babylon.